joseph-flinn/site/frontend/src/lib/posts/language-of-mathematics.md

 ---
-title: The Language of Mathematics
+title: "The Language of Mathematics"
 slug: language-of-mathematics
 published: 2024-09-30
 description: >